-For sensors at depth ( $z\neq 0$ ) the formulation of Eqs.
+For sensors at depth ($z\neq0$) the formulation of Eqs.
 17 and 18 applies.
 Thus, it is possible to compute H/V for various depths.
 Lontsi et al. (2015) succeeded in the joint inversion for various sensors.
-The inversion with only one sensor and the joint inversion with two sensors, one at the surface and other at depth have been described by Lontsi et al. (2015).
-Their results show the advantages of joint inversion.
-The improved definition of the inverted structure is the main by product.
+Figs. 10 and 11 depict the inversion with only one sensor and the joint inversion with two sensors, one at the surface and other at depth (Lontsi et al. 2015).